Huntington Beach, CA Economic Overview

 The City of Huntington Beach has 1,121 lane miles of public streets and has easy freeway access to Los Angeles International Airport, John Wayne Orange County Airport, and Long Beach Airport.
 The city also offers bus service and rail freight service.
 The ports of Long Beach and Los Angeles are located less than 20 miles away from the city and provide shipping and travel services.

 Employees in Huntington Beach have a longer average commute time of 26.5 minutes than the national average of 24.8 minutes.
-The largest share of workers drive alone, followed by those who carpool and work at home.
+The largest share of workers drives alone, followed by those who carpool and work at home.

 Huntington Beach Demographics